vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 hours_to_show: 24
 ```

-This is how you create three custom lines in the graph to see the threshold values.
+This is how you create three custom lines in the graph to show the threshold values.
-Add this section to your `configuration.yaml` to create the three static helper sensors.
+Add this section to your `configuration.yaml` to create the three static helper sensors:

 ```yaml
 {% raw %}